Healthy foods included in a ketogenic diet

 • Clean and gently exfoliate your face every day

-• Keep your skin hydrated and smooth
+• Moisturize to keep your skin well hydrated

 The Takeaway